brentajones/nicar18-notes/01-01-reproducible-data-analysis.md

-# How and why to make your data analysis reproducible
+# How and why to make your data analysis reproducible (a)

 **Tipsheet: [bitly.com/reproducible-data](http://www.bitly.com/reproducible-data)**